 At present, the Group manages its interest rate risk by matching, where possible, its maturity and/or repricing positions.
-In addition, the Group's monthly interest margins are continually reviewed in order to reprice its assets when deemed appropriate.
-Operational procedures set the acceptable interest rate margin at a minimum of 10%.
-The Risk Management Department constantly monitors the maintenance of this margin.
-RMC is also responsible for presenting interest rate movement reports and forecasts.
+RMC is responsible for presenting interest rate movement reports and forecasts.
 At present, through the Group's matching policies and high interest rate margins, potential interest rate risk is not considered to be significant.